Factbox - Recent safety incidents for Boeing's new 787

 Following a safety inspection, United finds a wiring problem in the same electrical system that caused the January 7 fire in Boston, the Wall Street Journal reports.

-January 9 - Japan's All Nippon Airways Co cancels scheduled domestic 787 flight due to a brake-related computer glitch.
+January 9 - Japan's All Nippon Airways Co cancels a 787 flight scheduled for a domestic trip within Japan due to brake problems.

 January 11 - A cockpit window on an ANA 787 cracks during a Japanese domestic flight.
 The plane lands safely with no injuries.